a4s-ufpb/EducAPI-Manager/README.md

 # To make this project run you will need to have the following items installed:
-   • Android Studio or other IDE of your choice o  Java 11 or OpenJDK 11 o  Gradle-6.1.1 or higher o  Android Version 4.4 or higher o  Kotlin 1.4.21-release-Studio4.0-1 or higher
+   • Android Studio or other IDE of your choice

+	Java 11 or OpenJDK 11

+	Gradle-6.1.1 or higher

+	Android Version 4.4 or higher

+	Kotlin 1.4.21-release-Studio4.0-1 or higher

 It is recommended to use the IDE and updated plugins.